 He officially made the move to Music City and holed up with songwriting buddy (and future collaborator) Brandon Kinney (“Boots On,” “Beer in the Headlights”) in a Dickson, Tennessee bunk house.

 A couple years later, Hollywood came calling.
 Luke appeared on The Bachelorette's 12th season and was rumored to be in line to become the 21st bachelor.
 Most recently, he appeared on The Bachelor Winter Games on ABC.
 But while America may recognize his face from reality TV, it’s his voice that commands attention.

 On his debut self-titled EP, Luke shows off some of that anthemic Garth Brooks country with a distinct dash of Eric Church cool.
 It’s a style that has amassed him nearly two million streams on Spotify.

-The singer-songwriter is no stranger to the road, either, having played 90 live shows in 2017.
-Now, as he gears up for the “Hometowns and Highways Tour” with Logan Mize this spring, he’s excited for what’s to come and continues to embrace his roots.
-And he knows getting here was no accident.
+The singer-songwriter is no stranger to the road, either, having played 90 live shows in 2017 as well as a successful cross-country “Hometowns and Highways Tour” with Logan Mize in 2018, selling out several shows in Chicago, Des Moines and more.
+With new music on the way this fall, he’s excited for what’s to come and continues to embrace his roots.
+He knows getting here was no accident.

 “If you do what makes you happy you’ll never work a day in your life.
 If you're a person that has faith in who you are and what your values are, and you're honest with yourself and the rest of the world, then whatever your dream is, you'll end up where you’re supposed to be,” he says.
 “When I was working those corporate jobs, I wasn't being honest with myself.
 I had to make the move.
 I’m the driver in my own journey, and I have to stay true to myself.
 And I hope that authenticity comes across in my music, as well.”